tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 *All emphasis is in the original.*

 > If art is an expression of life and anticipates it, we can state that the new life is *the culture of equivalent relationships.*
-> Just as with the plastic means in art, it is evident that for this life our mentality must become more ore less purified,
+> Just as with the plastic means in art, it is evident that for this life our mentality must become more or less purified,
 > not in an old-fashioned puritanical way, but so as to rise above the oppression of limiting, particular forms.
 > Thus in the same way as art, life reaches a state of real equilibrium
 > *through pure and equivalent relationships of increasingly free individuals.*